yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 A beautiful feature of tightly integrated systems is their wonderful control over suspend and resume, and the Steam Deck is no exception.
 If you've ever experienced issues with suspend and resume, you know what I mean.
 Experienced developer [devsnek](https://github.com/devsnek) wants to help yuzu take advantage of this feature over the course of three {{< gh-hovercard "8585" "different" >}} {{< gh-hovercard "8592" "pull requests." >}}
-This includes {{< gh-hovercard "8581" "emulating the actual suspend/resume mechanic of the Switch" >}}, as some games make use of it as one of their gameplay features.
+This includes {{< gh-hovercard "8581" "emulating the actual suspend/resume mechanic of the Switch," >}} as some games make use of it as one of their gameplay features.
 With these changes, users can suspend their games by simply pressing the power button of the Deck, exactly like on a Switch.

 For those of us living in remote places, suffering from terrible ISPs, or both (FML), we have fantastic news!